opendistro/for-elasticsearch-docs/docs/security-configuration/tls.md

 ## Configure admin certificates

 Admin certificates are regular client certificates that have elevated rights to perform administrative tasks.
-You need an admin certificate to change the the Security plugin configuration using `plugins/opendistro_security/tools/securityadmin.sh` or the REST API.
+You need an admin certificate to change the the security plugin configuration using `plugins/opendistro_security/tools/securityadmin.sh` or the REST API.
 Admin certificates are configured in `elasticsearch.yml` by stating their DN(s):

 ```yml
 opendistro_security.authcz.admin_dn: